New York State Law

 business law relating to prohibited acts concerning stocks, bonds and

-other securities or article twenty-two of the general business law
+other securities, article twenty-two of the general business law

 concerning monopolies.